gaxmann/astronomicalclock/README.md

 ## Try it!

 You don't even have to install it.
-It just runs in your browser on the web:
+It can just run online in your browser on the web:

-- **Web / PWA / iOS:**
+- **Web / PWA:**
-  The [web app](https://AstronomicalClock.eu/) runs on all operating systems.
+  The [web app](https://AstronomicalClock.eu/) runs on all operating systems (Android, iOS, Windows, Linux-Desktop).
 It is also installable ([Home Screen](https://github.com/gaxmann/gordonssunclock/wiki/Web-app))
   Short link: **sky12.de**

 - **Android:**